torsor-io/yaw/README.md

 > *Syntax : semantics = algebra : Hilbert space.*

-In digital circuits, the syntax (proofs) is governed by the Boolean algebra and the semantics (meaning) by truth tables.
-Similarly, our core insight is that for quantum circuits, the syntax should be governed by C*-algebra and the semantics by Hilbert space.
+In digital circuits, syntax (proof) is governed by the Boolean algebra and semantics (meaning) by truth tables.
+Similarly, our core insight is that for quantum circuits, the syntax should be governed by C*-algebras and the semantics by Hilbert space.

 `yaw` directly works with the algebra, but also allows users to "compile" to the usual Hilbert space vectors and matrices using